acommitteeoflunatics/cognoscenti/README.md

-cognoscenti
+Cognoscenti
 ===========

-Cognoscenti is a secure, yet simple, automated VPN solution developed for remote employees in small to medium offices.
+Cognoscenti /ˌkänyōˈSHentē,ˌkägnə-/ is a secure, yet simple, automated VPN solution developed for remote employees in small to medium offices.